I believe beauty does indeed save the world.

 My John is my person, the one my soul longed for, my own heart’s kindred.
 He asked me to marry him when I was 17 and I said yes, but only after whispering, wide-eyed and innocent, “Did you ask my dad?”
 We were married two weeks after I graduated high school and made it six or seven years before I realized I had wed a bit young.
 He loved me anyway.
 He always loves me anyway.

 You need to know that my John is a Marine, but that the military is a small part of our lives.
 We prefer it that way.

 As soon as we unpacked our boxes here at the cottage, we brought home a few chicks.
 We snuggled them and loved them and didn’t know we had taken a gateway drug.
-We’ve since added a tiny flock of Shetland sheep, three Jersey cows and an Angora bunny.
+We’ve since added a flock of Shetland sheep, three Jersey cows and an Angora bunny.
 Two kittens keep the mice away, and our herding dogs bark at anyone who dares drive down our gravel lane.
 We run a small herd share program with our cows, providing raw milk to 15-20 families and we sell any eggs we can’t eat.
 I’m terrible at gardening, but I had a bumper crop of tomatoes last year and, oh heavens, they were good.

 I’m pretty sure if you were to slice me open you’d find my veins have been knit from wool.
 I live for fiber.
 Knitting needles are extensions of my palms and my feet rock the treadle of a spinning wheel for hours each day.
 I can’t breathe without yarn within close proximity.

-This blog is twelve years old, which in internet time makes it a wrinkly dinosaur.
+This blog is over twelve years old, which in internet time makes it a wrinkly dinosaur.
 But it’s a dinosaur rocking on the front porch, ready to tell stories and set up the plot twists.
 Thank you for being here, lovely people.